thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-safety/README.md

 1. Clone this repository in vscode
 2. Create a virtual environment for python using cmd - `python -m venv <env-name>`
+3. Activate the virtual environment:
+    - On Windows:
+        ```sh
+        .\myenv\Scripts\activate
+         ```

+    - On Linux/Mac:
+        ```sh
+        source myenv/bin/activate
+        ```
-3. Activate the python virtual environment and install all the dependencies in requirement.txt file of the     cloned repository -
+4. Activate the python virtual environment and install all the dependencies in requirement.txt file of the     cloned repository -
    `pip install -r path/to/requirements.txt`
-4. Open .env file in vscode and configure the entries in it
+5. Open .env file in vscode and configure the entries in it
-5. In the virtual environment go to src folder of cloned repository and run below command to run the module-
+6. In the virtual environment go to src folder of cloned repository and run below command to run the module-
    ```sh
     python main.py
      ```